jobsamuel/woa/README.md

 `config` an Object containing these parameters:

-  `text` The text to be processed.
+- `text` The text to be processed.
 Must be a *String* containing Text to be processed.

-  `keywords` *optional*  word or list of words to count in a text.
+- `keywords` *optional*  word or list of words to count in a text.
 Must be a *String* or an *Array of Strings*.

 ## contribution

 Feel free to fork and create a Pull Request with new features or an improvement of the current ones.
-Just keep in mind this [Javascript Style Guide](https://github.com/airbnb/javascript/tree/master/es5) when you're coding your contribution.

 ## license